DE-NAT4/Solo-Sprint-Marcell/README.md

-# This is a individual mini sprint project
+# This is an individual mini sprint project